 About

-While attending graduate school, I have taken every opportunity to develop my data science and machine learning skillset through coursework and research opportunities.
+I have developed my data science and machine learning skillset through academic research, graduate coursework, and professional work.

 Hobbies